 - 1. The applicant should have a definite born-again experience. - 2.
 The applicant must be a graduate of an accredited high school.
 High school graduates having less than a 2.0 cumulative grade point average (GPA) may be admitted on a limited load (i.e., academic probation) status.
 These students are limited to 13 credit hours or less during their first semester. - 3.
 Non-high school graduates must pass the GED test. - 4.
 Applicants who have been home-schooled at the high school level must provide a homeschooling transcript-an adequate compilation and summary of records verifying grades and completion.
 The transcript must include a graduation date, and it must be signed by the student's parents.
-If adequate records are not available, applicants must
+If adequate records are not available, applicants must provide an official transcript or documentation indicating that they have taken and passed the GED examination.
+Valor is a test-optional institution.
+Students who have taken the ACT or SAT can have scores sent to our admissions team.
+This is consistent with the current admissions policy of the College.

-- provide an official transcript or documentation indicating that they have taken and passed the GED examination and should provide ACT or SAT scores consistent with the current admissions policy of the College. - 5.
-It is highly recommended that all students attending Valor Christian College carry health insurance. - 6.
-ACT or SAT scores are requested of all applicants and should be sent to Valor Christian College prior to registration.
-These scores help to assure incoming students begin with a manageable course load and are assigned to appropriate Math and English classes.
+- 5. It is highly recommended that all students attending Valor Christian College carry health insurance. - 6.
+Valor is a test-optional institution.
+Students who have taken the ACT or SAT can have scores sent to our admissions team.
+This is consistent with the current admissions policy of the College.
+These scores should be sent prior to registration.
+Scores help to assure incoming students begin with a manageable course load and are assigned to appropriate Math and English classes.
 If needed, students will be placed in developmental classes.
 The Valor code number for the SAT is 5972 and the Valor code number for the ACT is 4899.